e5pe0n/e5pe0n.github.io/docs/_posts/Note/2021-12-28-Pragmatic-Programmer.md

   - interfaces and protocols
   - delegation
   - mixins and traits
+- refactor early, refactor often
+  - a medical analogy
+    - take out it while it is small, or it grows and spreads so it will be hard to remove it
 ## Debugging

 - try to explain to someone or a rubber duck why the problem is caused
 - binary chop
 - test realistic end-user usage patterns

+## Project

+- do not embed business policy to code
+  - implement the general case with the policy as an example the system needs to support
+- requirements documents are not for clients
+  - clients might not read them

 # Principles